How to Prepare for NEET Exam 2027: A Comprehensive NEET Study Plan

 Night (9:30 to 10 PM) Eat & Review Have your dinner.
 Review your MCQ session.
 Highlight mistakes and make short notes.

-NEET Dropper Time Table: Complete Study Guide
+NEET Dropper Time Table: Complete NEET Study Plan

 If you’re a dropper, you have more time than a regular school-going student, and you should utilise this by segmenting your time into self-study blocks, revision blocks, mock test blocks, and analysis blocks.
 For droppers, here’s a draft self-study timetable for NEET preparation 2027: